awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   enable OpenMP support in their code.
   The command ``acol -v`` reports on whether or not OpenMP was enabled during installation.
-- O2SCL_PART - Internal flag to tell the makefiles if the O\ :sub:`2`\
-  sclp library is to be included.
-This constant is automatically set by the configure script depending on whether or not ``--disable-partlib`` is specified.
-End-user code which uses O\
-  :sub:`2`\ sclp should not need to define this.
 - O2SCL_PYTHON - Doesn't do anything (yet).
 - O2SCL_READLINE - Internal flag to tell the makefiles if GNU readline support should be included in ``acol``.
 The end-user